This article looks at some of the best work by the most famous photojournalists working today.

 Some of her famous images follow people trying to reconnect with their families.
 Her entire gallery is hopeful, graceful, and authentic.

-Gillian also photographs women in the military, her own family, and international tribes.
+Gillian also photographs women in the military, her own family, and isolated tribes from the world’s remaining wildernesses.

 His gallery includes intimate portraits and majestic landscapes.
 His unique perspective makes his work both relatable and approachable.